DaringDreamer/100-days-of-code/Freecodecamp_reponsive_web_design_course_log.md

  - `flex-grow`  property controls the size of items when the parent container expands.Higher the value higher growness.
  - The `flex-basis` property specifies the initial size of the item
  - `order` property controls the sequence of the flex items.
 Lower the value first the elements gets arranged.
  - `align-self`.
-This property allows us to adjust each item's alignment individually, instead of setting them all at once
+This property allows us to adjust each item's alignment individually, instead of setting them all at once using `align-items`